pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 The difficulty of the keygenme itself was rather low but thanks to that I could focus on fighting obfuscation.
 That was a very cool challenge!

+This time, I intentionally skipped deobfuscating the opaque predicates.
+However, if the keygen logic becomes more complicated, I'll need to address it.

-If I take a look at the obfuscator's github page, surprisingly it even has a virtualization and anti-debugging technique.
+Now I take a look at the obfuscator's github page, surprisingly it even has a virtualization and anti-debugging technique.

-I'm sure I detoured the anti-debug with Scylla Hide, I saw IsDebuggerPresent call in a few place.
+I'm sure I detoured the anti-debug with Scylla Hide, I saw `IsDebuggerPresent` call in a few place but never triggered.
+I also saw the place registering new SEH entry to the exception handler list so i might have something to do with it.

 Virtualization has been a hot topic past few years and I'm interested in it so I wanna pull it off one day for sure!